hashicorp/terraform-provider-awscc/docs/data-sources/imagebuilder_image_pipeline.md

 Read-Only:

 - `container_tags` (List of String) Tags for Image Builder to apply the output container image that is scanned.
 Tags can help you identify and manage your scanned images.
 - `repository_name` (String) The name of the container repository that Amazon Inspector scans to identify findings for your container images.
 The name includes the path for the repository location.
-If you don?t provide this information, Image Builder creates a repository in your account named image-builder-image-scanning-repository to use for vulnerability scans for your output container images.
+If you don't provide this information, Image Builder creates a repository in your account named image-builder-image-scanning-repository to use for vulnerability scans for your output container images.